atellaluca/ImportSpy/docs/source/get_started.rst

 This section covers the **foundations of ImportSpy**, guiding you step by step through:

 - **Installation** → How to install ImportSpy and configure it for your project.
-- **Example Overview** → A walkthrough of a **real-world use case** demonstrating ImportSpy's power.
+- **Example Overview** → A walkthrough of a **real-world use case** demonstrating ImportSpy's power in validating modules.
+- **Using Import Contracts** → Learn about the new **YAML-based Import Contracts**, how they replace the previous SpyModel, and how to configure validation for your modules.
-- **Code Walkthrough** → A detailed breakdown of the example, explaining each component.
+- **Code Walkthrough** → A detailed breakdown of the example, explaining each component and how the validation rules are applied dynamically.
-- **Running the Example** → How to execute ImportSpy validation and interpret its results.
+- **Running the Example** → How to execute ImportSpy validation with the contracts and interpret its results.

 Each part of this guide is designed to build on the previous one, ensuring you gain
 a **strong understanding** of ImportSpy’s role in **module validation and compliance**.